Ayaan5harma/Krishi-Hal/README.md

 ● Consequences of climate change on crop determined by IoT technology

-● Also intelligent irrigation system through IoT technology
+● Intelligent irrigation system through IoT technology

 ● Real-time dashboard for farmers to show temperature, humidity, moisture of soil, fire alarm, irrigation situation and nutrients in soil